jdunkerley/jdunkerley-rust/README.md

   - Integers: `i8`, `i16`, `i32`, `i64`, `i128`, `isize` (used for pointer size or indexing collections)
   - Unsigned integers: `u8`, `u16`, `u32`, `u64`, `u128`, `usize`
   - Literals `0x` (hex), `0o` (octal), `0b` (binary), `_` (spacer), `b'A'` (u8 byte literal)
+    - Can include a type suffix, e.g. `let a = 3i32;`
   - Integer overflow only at DEBUG (generates a Panic at runtime)
     - `checked_add` and `checked_sub` will return None if overflow
     - `wrapped_add` and `wrapped_sub` will wrap around at the bounds
     - `overflowing_add` and `overflowing_sub` will return the wrapping value and a boolean indicating overflow
     - `saturating_add` and `saturating_sub` will saturate at the bounds
 - Floats: `f32`, `f64`
+- **All numeric type conversion is explicit**
+  - Comparisons must be on same types
+  - `as` keyword for casting to a type
 - Boolean: `bool` - `true` / `false`
 - Characters: `char`
   - 4 byte literal